stonepros/stone/doc/radosgw/config-ref.rst

-Garbage collection is a background activity that may execute continuously or during times of low loads, depending upon how the administrator configures the Ceph Object Gateway.
-By default, the Ceph Object Gateway conducts GC operations continuously.
-Since GC operations are a normal part of Ceph Object Gateway operations, especially with object delete operations, objects eligible for garbage collection exist most of the time.
+Garbage collection is a background activity that may execute continuously or during times of low loads, depending upon how the administrator configures the Stone Object Gateway.
+By default, the Stone Object Gateway conducts GC operations continuously.
+Since GC operations are a normal part of Stone Object Gateway operations, especially with object delete operations, objects eligible for garbage collection exist most of the time.

 Some workloads may temporarily or permanently outpace the rate of garbage